 Simply put, retention is the measure of how many users return to your product over time.

-It’s inevitable to lose a significant portion of users even in a few days.
-Even for the best products.
+Even for the best products, it’s inevitable to lose a portion of users in a few days.

 Based on Quettra’s data, the average app loses 77% of its DAUs (daily active users) within the first 3 days.
 In 30 days, it’s 90%.
 After 90 days, it’s over 95%.
 So the retention rate for the average app after 90 days is around 5%.
 That’s very low.

-So if you want to grow your company, you need to focus on retaining users, therefore increase mobile retention.
+So if you want to grow your company, you need to focus on retaining users, by improving retention.
 Retention is really the foundation of all growth as it directly impacts the virality, the lifetime value (LTV) or even the payback period for any product.

 N-day retention shows what percentage / portion of users come back on the ‘Nth’ day after their first use of the product.
 In practice it means that if 100 people signed up yesterday, and only 10 came back, my 1st day retention (N=1) is 10% (10/100).
 By looking at multiple days in a row, you can plot these retention values over time and draw a retention curve highlighting these values.

 This is what we call an app retention curve.

 A curve like the blue one shows a weighted average of all Nth day retention values for all user cohorts in a certain time period.

 Let’s assume that today is 31 December.
 So 365 days have passed from the year.
 I have 364 1-day retention numbers.
 363 2-day retention numbers.
 362 3-day retention points.
 And so on.
 By weighting the averages of all these data points, we can come up with a curve like the above one.
 So the app retention curve shows the average percentage of active users every day within a specific timeframe.